Wednesday, August 15, 2018

 Child credit freezes

-Thanks to the new law, you’ll also be able to freeze your children’s credit until they are old enough to use it.
+Thanks to the new law, you can also be able to freeze your children’s credit until they are old enough to use it.

 Prior to this law, not all states have allowed parents to do so.
 And some states have charged fees for this service.

-“You always want to make sure your children are protected for their future,” Hilkin says.
+“You always want to make sure your children are protected for their future,” says Cindy Hilkin, consumer lending consultant supervisor at Dupaco Community Credit Union.
 “Social Security Numbers are still being stolen and misused, so I would have no hesitation about freezing my child’s credit.”

 What to remember